 Several of the instruction's indented paragraphs contain alternative terms that would usually be bracketed, yet bracketing them all in this instance would render the pattern instruction all but unreadable.
 Accordingly, practitioners should carefully select only the particular language that applies to the facts of the case.
 For example, if a case involves an assault on a school bus driver, then the jury should be instructed using the third indented paragraph, as modified to remove language relating to mechanics, security officers, and the like.

-For directions on the various ways to use the bracketed phrases relating to how the crime is committed, see the Introduction to WPIC 4.20.
+For directions on the various ways to use the bracketed phrases relating to how the crime is committed, see WPIC 4.20 (Introduction).

 With this instruction use as applicable WPIC 2.03 (Bodily Injury—Physical Injury—Bodily Harm—Definition), WPIC 10.01 (Intent—Intentionally—Definition), WPIC 10.04 (Criminal Negligence—Definition), and WPIC 35.50 (Assault—Definition).